 The National Science Foundation is investing $27.5 million to start the project and plans to invest some $50 million throughout the next four years.
 Stampede will be an Intel and Dell powered system.
-It will be made of up several thousand Dell Zeus containing 8-core processors and each server will contain 32GB of memory.
+It will be made of up several thousand Dell Zeus servers containing 8-core processors and each server will contain 32GB of memory.

 Stampede will be used to support computational and data driven science and engineering projects throughout the U.S. and allow researchers to create advanced methods for petascale computing.
 The goal will also be to use Stampede to train the next generation of scientists and researchers in advanced computational science and technology.